 Wrinkles are part of the ageing process.
 They can be attributed to sun damage, effects of gravity and muscle contraction resulting from facial expressions such as frowning and laughing.
 Wrinkles due to the effects of gravity represent natural sagging of tissue with age and are generally only improved by surgical tightening procedures.

 The use of injectable soft tissue dermal fillers has become hugely popular as it offers a simple non-surgical method of improving facial appearance.
-Dermal fillers work in a completely different way from wrinkle-reducing injections.
+Dermal fillers work in a completely different way from wrinkle-reducing injections like botox.
 The basic principle is that plumping, filling, or augmenting tissue can reverse some features of facial ageing, including:

 - Loss of fullness in the lips